todogroup/ospology/ospo-book/content/en/02-chapter.md

 ---
-title: "Understanding the Value of Open Source Program Offices"
+title: "The Value of Open Source Program Offices"
 status: Completed
 weight: 40
 ---

 - [Introduction](#introduction)
+  - The Value of an OSPO
   - Reasons Behind Starting an OSPO
   - Reasons Behind Sustaining an OSPO
 - [Assessing Value of Open Source Activity](#assessing-value-of-open-source-activity) - `✅ Assessment`